 Rodin is perhaps the most well-known sculptor out of the artists on this list.
 Nethertheless, his sketches prove illuminating on the subject of allegory.
 An example of which is the sketch, Allegory of Spring, 1882–1888.
 In the late 19th century, Auguste Rodin developed a radical new approach to his medium.
-He made textured, naturalistic forms that diverged from the idealized, mythological sculptures of the past.
-Working with plaster, clay, bronze, terracotta, and marble, he molded and carved lone figures, lovers, and detailed group scenes.
+He primarily created organic and textured forms that broke away from the classically idealized, mythological sculptures of the past.
+Working with many formats from bronze to marble to terracotta, his works detail singular figures, lovers, and even group scenes.
 In his most famous works, including The Thinker, Rodin shaped bodies that convey significant emotion, from mental anguish to desire.
 This is done via details such as furrowed brows, hunched back muscles, and suggestions of touch.

 Rodin’s The Gates of Hell

-On August 16, 1880, Rodin received a commission to create a pair of bronze doors for a new decorative arts museum in Paris.
-The Gates of Hell became the defining project of Rodin’s career.
-During the thirty-seven-year period that the sculptor worked on the project he continually added, removed, or altered the more than two hundred human figures that appear on the doors.
+In 1880 Rodin was commissioned to create a pair of bronze doors for a new decorative arts museum in Paris.
+The result?
+The Gates of Hell, a defining project of Rodin’s career.
+For over 37 years, Rodin sculpted, removed, or altered the 200+ figures on the doors.
 Some of his most famous works, like The Thinker, The Three Shades, or The Kiss, were originally conceived as part of The Gates and were only later removed, enlarged, and cast as independent pieces.

-Rodin’s initial inspiration came from Inferno (Italian for “hell”), the first part of Italian poet Dante Alighieri’s (1265–1324) epic poem The Divine Comedy.
-Rodin imagined the scenes described by Dante as a world with limitless space and a lack of gravitational pull.
-This allowed for ceaseless and radical experimentation by the artist, with figures that obey no rules in their poses, emotive gestures, or sexuality.
-The chaotic population on The Gates of Hell express their agony with complete abandon.
+Rodin’s initial inspiration came from Inferno (Italian for “hell”), the first installation of Italian poet Dante Alighieri’s (1265–1324) epic poem The Divine Comedy.
+It is believed that Rodin saw the scenes described by Dante as a void, allowing for neverending figurative experimentation.
+Rodin could play with the sculpted poses, gestures, and even sexuality.
+The chaotic population on The Gates of Hell express their agony ceaselessly.
 In the end, the artist discarded the specific narratives of Dante’s poem.

-Today, The Gates is no longer a methodical representation of Inferno.
-Instead, the figures on the doors poignantly and heart-renderingly evoke universal human emotions and experiences.
+Today, the work is much more than an interpretation of Inferno.
+Rather, the doors evoke universal human emotions and experiences.
 These include forbidden love, punishment, and suffering, but they also suggest unapologetic sexuality, maternal love, and contemplation.
 In Rodin’s lifetime The Gates of Hell was never cast in bronze.
-Inspite of this, the sculpture’s allegorical value remains intrinsic to its legacy as Rodin’s most well-known sculpture.
+In spite of this, the sculpture’s allegorical value remains intrinsic to its legacy as Rodin’s most well-known sculpture.

 Despite it not being a sculpture, La Minotauromachie deserves to be noted in this essay upon allegory.
 This is because of its rapport to Picasso’s allegorical sculptural works during a period in the Parisian-situated part of his career in 1935.
 La Minotauromachie is an absolute masterpiece of etching and engraving.
 Executed in the early months of Marie-Thérèse Walter’s pregnancy, it annonces allegory that interweaves the world of bullfighting with a mythological fable.